 Many plastics have a very narrow range when it comes to processing temperature.
 If the temperature is slightly too warm, the material may be damaged.
 If the temperature falls too sharply, the plastic hardens and no longer flows optimally into the mold.
-Heat transfer in the hot runner nozzle is therefore essential.
+This is why the heat transfer in the hot runner nozzle is essential.

-To keep the plastic at the right temperature, the nozzle is externally heated using heating coils.
-Only at the very end - in the so-called nozzle tip - is no further heating equipment used.
-The heated nozzle itself must transfer the heat to the plastic.
-Consequently, the thermal conductivity of the material is crucial.
-In conventional metals such as steel, this is not sufficient.
-Although copper has a very high level of thermal conductivity, it is not able to withstand the abrasive plastic.
+To keep the plastic at the right temperature, the nozzle is heated externally using heating coils.
+Only at the very end – in the nozzle tip – is no further heating equipment used.
+This means that the heated nozzle itself must transfer the heat to the plastic.

 That is why we developed titanium-zirconium-molybdenum (TZM).
-TZM has a particularly high thermal conductivity of 140 W/mK coupled with excellent temperature and corrosion resistance.
+TZM has a particularly high thermal conductivity of 140 W/mK and it also has a very high temperature- and corrosion resistance.
 If a particularly high level of material hardness is required, we can further harden TZM by subjecting it to our SHN process after machining.
 Compared to carbides (tungsten carbide), TZM is easier to machine.

-Glass fiber-reinforced plastics are particularly challenging for manufacturers because the tools are subjected to a very high abrasive load.
-During the production process they can place considerable strain on hot runner systems - and the hot runner nozzles in particular.
+Glass fiber reinforced plastics are particularly challenging for manufacturers because the tools are subjected to a very high abrasive load.
+During the production process this can place considerable strain on hot runner systems – and the hot runner nozzles in particular.
 An optimum combination of thermal conductivity and material hardness is required.
-For PLANSEE, that's not a problem.
-That is because we have developed a method that makes our TZM nozzle tips exceptionally resistant to aggression: the SHN surface hardening process.
+That is why we have developed the SHN surface hardening process for our TZM nozzle tips to make them particularly resistant.

-Using SHN surface hardening, we can strengthen peripheral areas and entire TZM components through the addition of a permanent, adherent diffusion layer.
-As a result, our customers benefit from the use of a tough, heat-resistant material with a wear-resistant surface and a material that is also easy to machine.
-The hardening takes place during the gas phase.
-Coatings that we produce using the SHN process adhere better than conventional PVD or CVD layers.
-They perfectly replicate the surface contour of the TZM product.
+Using SHN surface hardening , we can strengthen the surface and entire TZM components through the addition of a permanent, adherent diffusion layer.
+As a result, our customers benefit from a wear-resistant surface and a material that is also easy to machine.
+The hardening takes place in the gas phase.
+Coatings that we produce using the SHN process adhere better than conventional PVD- or CVD layers.
+They perfectly replicate the surface contour of the TZM component.